Zarhad-01/azure-database-migration/README.md

 The database has been migrated to Azure!

 ## Data Backup and Restore
+This section focuses on the crucial tasks of data backup and restoration.
+Initially, we create a full backup of our production database to ensure data safety.
+Then, we set up an Azure storage account for backup file storage and upload the backup file to it.
+The section also covers the creation of a development VM for testing, the restoration of the AdventureWorks database on this VM, and the configuration of automated backups using SQL Server Agent and Maintenance Plans in SMSS.

 **Backup Creation**: Generated full backup of `production-vm` database.